Book Now

-It is very important to tell park officials about your age and fitness level when booking permits.
-This helps rangers in Uganda and Rwanda assign you to a gorilla family that is easier to reach.
+It is very important to tell park officials about your age and fitness level when booking permits in Uganda and Rwanda.
+This helps rangers assign you to a gorilla family that is easier to reach.
 Some groups live closer to park boundaries and require shorter and easier walks, while others involve longer and harder climbs.

 For better comfort, travelers should request a close or easy gorilla family.
 Clear communication can make a big difference.
 It may reduce the trek from a long and tiring walk to a much shorter and manageable one.

-Before the trek, regular walking on uneven ground helps improve balance and stamina.
-These are important skills for moving safely through forest trails.
 On the trekking day, using available support is very helpful.
 Hiring a porter is strongly advised.
 Porters can carry bags and give support on steep or muddy sections, making the walk easier and safer for older hikers.

 Using walking sticks is also very helpful for balance and reducing pressure on the knees.
 Most parks provide wooden walking sticks, or travelers can bring their own trekking poles.
 It is important to walk at a comfortable pace.